 - Your ecommerce platform needs to include the ability to apply discounts, use trial periods, set quantities, and add taxes.

 - A user may cancel or change their subscription anywhere in their billing cycle.
 To ensure the customer is charged or refunded, a percentage of the subscription cost will have to reflect partial use.
 For instance, a user may change a plan with a different base cost, or to one with a new billing interval.

-The right ecommerce solution will be able to accommodate charges, fixed-price options, and your recurring monthly or annual subscription rates in an intuitive and automated way.
+The right ecommerce solution will be able to accommodate charges, fixed-price options, and your recurring billing or annual subscription rates in an intuitive and automated way.
 We encourage you to thoroughly examine your pricing strategy from both a business and a customer’s viewpoint.
 Always remember that your customers’ needs are going to shift over time.
 So, it’s key to rethink your pricing strategy as your business evolves.

 We hope this encourages you to start the journey down the road to the right pricing strategy for your business!
 Interested in learning more tips to make the most of your subscriptions?
 Download our free ebook: 8 Essential Features For Every Subscription Management System now.